MVI-Bench: A Comprehensive Benchmark for Evaluating Robustness to Misleading Visual Inputs in LVLMs: Introduction

 \section{Introduction}

-Recent advances in Large Vision-Language Models (LVLMs)~\cite{yin2024survey} have driven remarkable progress across a wide range of multimodal tasks, including image understanding~\cite{chen2015microsoft,wang2024muirbench}, visual question answering~\cite{antol2015vqa,kuang2025natural}, and complex visual reasoning~\cite{wang2024exploring,yue2024mmmu}.
+Recent advances in Large Vision-Language Models (LVLMs)~\cite{yin2024survey} have driven remarkable progress across a wide range of multimodal tasks, including image understanding~\cite{chen2015microsoft,wang2024muirbench,yang2023exploring}, visual question answering~\cite{antol2015vqa,kuang2025natural,li2024configure,peng2024live}, and complex visual reasoning~\cite{wang2024exploring,yue2024mmmu}.
 With these rapid developments comes an urgent need for rigorous evaluation of LVLM robustness, motivating the creation of numerous robustness benchmarks~\cite{fu2023mme,agarwal2025mvtamperbench,jiang2025survey}.

 While existing robustness benchmarks have provided valuable insights, they largely focus on specific challenges, such as hallucination~\cite{bai2024hallucination,wang2023amber} or adversarial robustness~\cite{jiang2025survey,agarwal2025mvtamperbench}, and thus offer only a partial view of LVLM robustness.
-To broaden this scope, recent efforts~\cite{liu2025unveiling,dang2024exploring,deng2025words,qian2024easy} have begun exploring LVLM behavior under misleading scenarios, typically by introducing misleading textual inputs.
+To broaden this scope, recent efforts~\cite{dang2024exploring,deng2025words,qian2024easy} have begun exploring LVLM behavior under misleading scenarios, typically by introducing misleading textual inputs.
 For instance, MAD-Bench~\cite{qian2024easy} constructs misleading questions by injecting inaccurate information into textual prompts (Fig.~\ref{fig:intro}(a)).
 However, misleading information is not confined to the language modality.
-In real-world settings, misleading visual inputs naturally arise and can deceive both machines and humans.
-This phenomenon has long been examined in philosophy under the notion of the Problem of Perception~\cite{smith2005problem}, which emphasizes that human visual cognition is prone to systematic errors induced by various factors such as perceptual biases.
-As illustrated in Fig.~\ref{fig:intro}(b), humans may initially misinterpret visually ambiguous scenes, such as perceiving stools as mushrooms, but can often correct these misconceptions through contextual reasoning and prior world knowledge.
+In real-world settings, misleading visual inputs naturally arise and can deceive both machines (see Fig.~\ref{fig:driving}) and humans.

+This phenomenon has long been examined in philosophy under the notion of the Problem of Perception~\cite{smith2005problem}, which emphasizes that human visual cognition is prone to systematic errors induced by perceptual biases.
+As illustrated in Fig.~\ref{fig:intro}(b), humans may initially misinterpret visually ambiguous scenes, such as perceiving stools as mushrooms, but can often correct these misconceptions through contextual reasoning and prior knowledge.